alliefleming/yellowco.co/_posts/2018-01-10-new-year-resolution-goals-word-intention.markdown

 author: Amy Everhart
 image: "/uploads/160126_Eileen%20Roche_Davis_083.jpg"
 series: Tenderness
-Description: Tired of overwhelmingly long lists of new year's resolutions?
+description: Tired of overwhelmingly long lists of new year's resolutions?
 Get creative and try these 6 steps to design a word of intention for 2018 instead!
 ---